 iShares MSCI Europe Financials ETF Soars 36% as US Counterparts Lag Behind

 While American tech giants typically steal the spotlight, European banks are silently writing their own comeback story.
-The iShares MSCI Europe Financials ETFEUFN, which tracks major European bank stocks, has surged 36% YTD — outpacing its American counterpart, the Financial Select Sector SPDR FundXLF, which is up just 4%.
+The iShares MSCI Europe Financials ETF, which tracks major European bank stocks, has surged 36% YTD — outpacing its American counterpart, the Financial Select Sector SPDR Fund, which is up just 4%.
 In fact, it isn’t just outpacing US financial institutions — it’s even surpassing the “Magnificent Seven” tech stocks that have dominated market headlines.
 This divergence marks a major turnaround for a sector long considered the problem child of global finance.

 Banking on a brighter future: Despite their impressive run, many European financial institutions are still priced reasonably compared to their American peers, suggesting they could benefit from multiple tailwinds that may help push their stocks even higher.
 Trade disruptions from geopolitical tensions are pushing firms to diversify their supply chains and funding sources — a shift that could favor European banks as corporate clients look beyond dollar-based markets.
 Backed by healthier balance sheets, rising profits, and valuations still below historical norms, European banks may continue to shine as global investors steer away from overheated US stocks.